-Employability is worth 5% of the Class Grade and is also calculated in the Clinical Grade.
+Employability is worth 5% of the Class and Clinical Grade.

 Assessment Technologies Institute, LLC.
 (ATI): The nursing faculty at FMTC have student success as their top priority.
 As such, the faculty has adopted a series of nationally normed standardized assessments which will be required throughout the nursing curriculum.
 ATI testing program involves learning, testing, applying information, and will also provide a review program.